AmoebeLabs/swiss-army-knife-card-manual/docs/examples/introduction.md

 Due to the browser differences and long-standing bugs in Safari, some parts of SAK have different rendering paths for Safari and Chromium.

 One notable difference between the two is the SVG filter implementation of Safari.
 It works but takes a small performance hit compared to Chromium, which has a better and faster filter implementation.
 Safari users will therefore see a difference between a _switch_ to a view with filters (like a Neumorphic design) and a Flat design: the latter is faster with the initial loading of the view.

+I update [Home Assistant Container](https://www.home-assistant.io/installation/) every few months, and try to keep up with changes in Home Assistant to adapt this card to these changes.

 <!--- References to pictures... --->